50 Habits Healthy Families Always Have

 They have screen-free days

-“We have Screen free Sundays in our family so that we can focus on having fun and building connection with one another without the distractions.
+“We have Screen free Sundays in our family so that we can focus on having fun and building a connection with one another without the distractions.
 Turning off our technology frees us up to do much healthier things for our minds, bodies, and our relationships with one another.” —Amy Carney, parenting expert and family blogger

 They praise progress, not just achievement

 “A healthy habit is for family members to focus on each other’s progress and successes instead of their weaknesses.
 For instance, if they are working towards cleaning their room five times a week but they only do it three times that week, praise them for their effort instead of criticizing them for the two days they missed.
 We all respond best to praise and it will show the individual that their effort is being noticed.
-This boosts self-esteem as well.” —Emily Griffin, MA, licensed certified professional counselor in Germantown, MD
+This boosts self-esteem as well.” —Emily Griffin, MA, licensed certified professional counselor in Germantown, Maryland

 They talk frankly about money